klembot/chapbook/guide/advanced/adding-custom-modifiers.md

 Finally, in some cases, you may want a modifier to modify the source text as it was exactly entered by the author, before inserts and links are transformed into Markdown/HTML equivalents.
 To do this, write a `processRaw()` function instead of `process`.
 It takes the same exact arguments that `process()` does.

+[^1]: Word of warning--you cannot define a modifier in the same passage that you use it in.
 [append modifier]: ../modifiers-and-inserts/delayed-text.md